Where can I submit my paper for plagiarism review?

 - Copy your paper and paste the contents into the Grammarly window

-- A pop up may appear asking you to set goals for the Grammarly review.
-You can simply close out of this since you are only using Grammarly to check for plagiarism at this time.
+- A pop-up may appear asking you to set goals for the Grammarly review.
+You can close out of this since you are only using Grammarly to check for plagiarism.

-- Click on "Plagiarism" in the bottom right hand corner of the web page.
+- Click "Plagiarism" in the bottom right-hand corner of the web page.

 - Grammarly may take a few minutes to scan the entire document for matches.

 - Once the scan is complete, you will see that Grammarly tells you what percentage of the content it identified as matching with content from the internet.